Emirhan1699/Grid-Maintenance-Analysis/README.md

 The dashboard focuses on translating raw grid data into actionable business intelligence through the following key visuals:
 *   **Impact on Outage Frequencies:** Tracks the percentage change in the number of outage incidents resulting from maintenance work.
 *   **LV & MV Breakdowns:** Detailed comparative performance metrics separated by grid voltage levels.
-*   **Affected Customers Analysis:** Evaluates the scale of maintenance effectiveness based on the reduction of impacted customers across overall, LV, and MV tiers.
+*   **Affected Customers Analysis:** Evaluates the scale of maintenance effectiveness based on the reduction of impacted customers, highlighting the critical 97.11% MV vs. 2.89% LV customer exposure distribution.
 *   **Impact on Outage Durations:** Analyzes the change in total outage durations before and after maintenance interventions.

 ### 🛠️ Tools & Techniques